You’re Better Off Not Picking Your Own Mega Millions Numbers, Experts Say

 — Good Morning America (@GMA) October 23, 2018

-Second, playing numbers such as your birthday (which, mathematically, can’t be any higher than 31) shuts you out of the jackpot if higher numbers come into play.
-The winning numbers for the most recent Mega Millions drawing, for example, were 15-23-53-65-70 MB:7 – so any player who focused exclusively on dates would have missed out for failing to play the numbers that exceed 31.
+Second, playing numbers such as your birthday shuts you out of the jackpot if higher numbers come into play.
+The winning numbers for the most recent Mega Millions drawing, for example, were 15-23-53-65-70 MB:7 – so any player who focused exclusively on dates would have missed out for playing too many lower numbers related to days and months

 So, just have the cashier give you a quick pick.